 Jim Rooker’s pro baseball career didn’t come right out of left field.
 Center field is more like it.
-Rooker, who pitched his first two major league games for Detroit’s 1968 championship team and then never pitched for them again, was not signed as a pitcher out of high school.
-The Tigers signed him and prep teammate Lindy Kurt out of the same high school in Decatur, Illinios, on June 21, 1960, soon after they graduated.
+Rooker, who pitched his first two major-league games for Detroit’s 1968 championship team and then never pitched for them again, was not signed as a pitcher out of high school.
+The Tigers signed him and prep teammate Lindy Kurt out of the same high school in Decatur, Illinois, on June 21, 1960, soon after they graduated.
 They were scouted and signed by Jack Fournier.
-Detroit offered $6,000, decent signing money in those pre-draft days, and Rooker bought “the first real nice car I ever owned—a 1959 Chevy Impala Supersport.”
+Detroit offered $6,000, decent signing money in those predraft days, and Rooker bought “the first real nice car I ever owned — a 1959 Chevy Impala Supersport.”

-Rooker didn’t pitch his first game in the majors until age 25 and then it was just two relief appearances, making in debut June 30, 1968.
-Over the two games, he pitched 4.2 innings and allowed two runs on four hits with a walk and four strikeouts.
-But his time with Detroit ended before it barely began at the major league level.
+Rooker didn’t pitch his first game in the majors until age 25 and then it was just two relief appearances, making his debut on June 30, 1968.
+In the two games, he pitched 4⅔ innings and allowed two runs on four hits with a walk and four strikeouts.
+But his time with Detroit ended before it barely began at the major-league level.
 He was sent to the New York Yankees as the player to be named later in a late-season deal the Tigers struck to get late-inning relief help in the form of John Wyatt.
 The veteran was at the end of his career, though, and not helpful enough to be included on the postseason roster.
 Rooker, meantime, didn’t even get to wear pinstripes.
-He was left unprotected in the expansion draft and taken by Kansas City, where he pitched from 1969 until being fortuitously traded to the Pirates following the 1972 season.
+He was left unprotected in the expansion draft and taken by Kansas City, where he pitched from 1969 until he was traded to the Pirates after the 1972 season.

 “It was like walking down the street and finding money,” Rooker said of his adjustment to the trade.
 “From the first day I was around more professional people.
 You could see it just by the way they went about their work.
 I was feeling like, ‘Where has this been?’
 I hadn’t been around that atmosphere for a long time.
 I was a little more established.
 But it was a whole new world.
 Being there for eight years, taking a big part of winning a World Series, that was the greatest thing that ever happened to me.”

 Rooker became a successful broadcaster for the Pirates after his career ended with an arm injury during the 1980 season.
-He worked the team’s games from 1981 until retiring from that phase of his life in 1993.
+He worked the team’s games from 1981 until he retired from that phase of his life in 1993.

-From 1960 through 1964 Rooker played the outfield and tried to figure out hitting, clearly without enough success.
+From 1960 through 1964 in the minor leagues, Rooker played the outfield and tried to figure out hitting, clearly without enough success.

 Aside from the comparatively poor playing conditions, terribly long bus rides and low wages, life in the minors is probably like walking barefoot through a room full of bear traps in the dark.
 The journey takes all of your attention.